acidbubbles/vam-keybindings/README.md

 # Virt-A-Mate Keybindings

-> Under development

-- Navigate Virt-A-Mate's UI easily
+> **Requires Virt-A-Mate 1.20.77.2 or more recent!**

-- Create custom keybindings for Virt-A-Mate
+- Create custom keybindings for more than 200 Virt-A-Mate commands
 - Invoke custom triggers in your scenes
 - Fuzzy find commands using autocomplete
 - Use vim-like key sequences or vscode-like shortcuts
-- Access additional built-in features like selection history
+- Access additional built-in features like selection history and quick atoms creation
-- Use your keyboard or gamepad
+- Use your keyboard or gamepad with joystick support
-- Integrates with Timeline
+- Integrates with Timeline and other plugins

 ## How to use Keybindings